 Beat-to-beat Classification of Unlabeled ECGs in Adult Populations

 ECG machines collect hours of data on patient heart activity each day, and doctors often do not have time to analyze all the data.
 The goal of this project is to process all the data and tag abnormalities for doctors to review.

 Pediatric Cardiac ICU Arrhythmias Detection

-We develop a novel semi-supervised classification algorithm that detects JET, a lethal heart condition, in real-time by analyzing morphologies and features of the electrocardiogram and central venous pressure signals.
+Student team developped a novel semi-supervised classification algorithm that detects JET, a lethal heart condition, in real-time by analyzing morphologies and features of the electrocardiogram and central venous pressure signals.
 This algorithm eliminates alarm fatigue and saves more children who suffer from arrhythmia.

 Inferring Genomic Signatures in Age-Related Macular Degeneration Across Different Stages

-We predict the importance of certain genes that are responsible for AMD across different stages.
+Student team predicted the importance of certain genes that are responsible for AMD across different stages.
 Using those genes, we analyze gene networks to give better information to doctors to find an effective cure for AMD which currently does not exist.

 Interested in working with Rice students and faculty on a real-world data science project?
 Send us an email at firstname.lastname@example.org.

 Watch more health-related videos on the D2K YouTube Channel >